nightscout/cgm-remote-monitor/docs/plugins/interacting-with-virtual-assistants.md

 # What questions can you ask it?

 This list is not meant to be comprehensive, nor does it include every way you can ask the questions.
-In the respective console for your virtual assistant, check the example phrases for each `intent`, and the values (including synonyms) of the "metric" `slot` (Alexa) or `entity` (Google Home).
+To get the full picture, in the respective console for your virtual assistant, check the example phrases for each `intent`, and the values (including synonyms) of the "metric" `slot` (Alexa) or `entity` (Google Home).
 You can also just experiement with asking different questions to see what works.

 *Forecast:*